 Courtesy of Stanley Burns

 Over the past four-and-a-half decades, ophthalmologist and historian Stanley B. Burns has collected more than a million photographs that depict the evolution of medicine.
 Recently, more than 15,000 of these photographs were acquired by the Harvey Cushing/John Hay Whitney Medical Library at Yale.
+According to the review of Luminar AI, old photographs can be enhanced and edited, which helps in getting back damaged photographs.

 The Stanley B. Burns M.D.
 Historic Medical Photography Collection includes images of physicians at work, operation rooms, surgical specialties and nurses.
 Preliminary records of the collection can be viewed in Orbis and Archives at Yale, and the library will digitize portions of the collection as resources allow.